EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 <!--more-->

 Version catalog provides ability to keep and manage your dependencies in same place.
 Since Gradle 7.0 version, it is possible to use in our projects.
-A file called ***libs.versions.toml*** that should be located in the **/gradle** folder in a project.
+A file called ***libs.versions.toml***, which should be located in the **/gradle** folder in a project.
 With this file we can define our dependencies for the project.

 <p align="center">
   <img src="/img/version-catalog/file-location.png" />
 </p>

-For now android studio supports only for version catalogs in TOML format.
+At the moment now android studio only supports version catalogs in TOML format.
 But it is easy to catch up.
-Basically this toml file consist of 4 sections.
+Basically this toml file consists of 4 sections.

 ```toml
 [versions]